stevehjohn/ZXE/Notes.md

 - Setting Q and Memptr.
 - Update README to better reflect the additional projects.
 - Make changing emulated machine easier.
+- For running tests, ports should not emulate keyboard.

 ## Assembly Language